dtbkhanh/dtbkhanh.github.io/index.md

 ## 📌 Explore

 - 🔍 [**About Me**](about.md)
-  Get to know my background, the tools I work with, and what fuels my passion for data.
+  Get to know my background.

 - 📝 [**Blog Posts**](/posts/)
   Dive into case studies and data-driven stories from real-world projects.